__________________________________________________________________

 for every sin and blasphemy…

-to follow Jesus during the Church age—while the invitation for
+follow Jesus during the Church age while the heaven invitation is open—but the

 That is why there will be a New Heaven and a New Earth, to provide place for